 doesn't cause more health problems.
 But if the virus lasts, normal cells can change

-16 and 18 have an increased risk of getting cervical cancer.
-Pap tests can detect
+16 and 18, have an increased risk of getting cervical cancer.
+Pap tests can find HPV

-HPV infection, as well as abnormal cervical cells.
-An HPV vaccine protects against
+infection, as well as abnormal cervical cells.
+An HPV vaccine protects against the

 warts in both men and women, and against anal cancer in men.
 Even with treatment for genital